-Arthur Avenue is not of this world.
-Turn the corner off Fordham Road in this less than wistful section of the Bronx, and behold a dreamy, movie-camera-ready urban block where trees grow uniformly, old folks walk well-lit streets hand in hand at night, and kids play basketball in the playground after dusk.
+Turn the corner off Fordham Road in this less-than-wistful section of the Bronx, and behold a dreamy, movie-camera-ready urban block where trees grow uniformly, old folks walk well-lit streets hand in hand at night, and kids play basketball in the playground after dusk.
 What’s the deal?
 Aren’t the double-parked Cadillacs a big enough wink-wink?
-If you’re still clueless, notice how everyone sitting family-style at Dominick’s sounds . . . like family!
+If you’re still clueless, notice how everyone sitting family-style at Dominick’s sounds … like family!
 No one chooses from a menu.
 Everyone screams out orders and gets heard.
 Nothing seems too much to ask of the waiter.
 You?
 You ask him if you can have menus.
 He walks away for a while.
 When he comes back, empty-handed, you ask if they have veal.
 He says yeah.
 You ask if you can have pasta.
 You get offered a couple of Ronzoni-box ideas.
 Don’t ya get it yet?
 Think big.
 Tell the guy what you want.
 Like a seafood pasta loaded with a month’s catch.
 Or enough stuffed veal to make you kinda sorry you laughed at those Sansabelt slacks.
 Hey, when in Rome — and all points south — go with the flow.
 And the pork skin braciola.
 And the chicken Parm.
 And the baked clams.
 And even the zuppa di pesce for two.